gateschema/gateschema-js/docs/api.md

 ```

 #### `value(value: any)`
-Expect the input value is the passing value
+Expect the input is the passing value

 Example
 ```js